Stephen Roche: Chronic knee injury

 The injury and then associated back problems recurred throughout his career (for example in the 1989 Tour Roche abandoned after banging the problem knee on his handlebars) and a series of operations appeared to only address direct or consequential symptoms of the core injury.
 Later non-surgical intervention under Dr.Hans-Wilhelm Müller-Wohlfahrt in Munich made some difference but the injury required constant care.

-By the end of his career Roche was unable to compete at his best because of back problem which led to a loss of power in the left leg.
-In retirement he described riding the 1993 Tour de France "just for fun".
+By the end of his career Roche was unable to compete at his best because of a back problem which led to a loss of power in the left leg.
+In retirement, he described riding the 1993 Tour de France "just for fun".
 He finished 13th, riding for Claudio Chiappucci).

 1987 Triple Crown

 In 1987, Roche had a tremendous season.
 In the spring, he won the Volta a la Comunitat Valenciana, taking a third victory in the Tour de Romandie and fourth place plus a stage win in Paris–Nice.
 He also finished second in Liège–Bastogne–Liège, the closest he got to winning a professional 'Monument' Classic.
 He blamed it on tactical naiveté and "riding like an amateur".